ADmad/CakePHP-HybridAuth/README.md

 Once a user is authenticated through the provider the authenticator gets the user profile from the identity provider and using that tries to find the corresponding user record in your app's users table.
-If no user is found emits a `HybriAuth.newUser` event.
+If no user is found emits a `HybridAuth.newUser` event.
 You must setup a listener for this event which save new user record to your users table and return an entity for the new user.
 Here's how you can setup a method of your `UsersTable` as callback for the event.